 The current difference between buying and selling gold prices is listed at 2.3 million VND/tael.
 This difference is considered very high.
 Investors face the risk of loss when businesses push the risk onto buyers.

-Although domestic gold prices have fluctuated within a narrower range in recent sessions than in previous periods, the price of this metal is expected to increase further on the occasion of the God of Wealth Day (the 10th day of the first lunar month).
+Although domestic gold prices have fluctuated within a narrower range in recent sessions than in previous periods, the price of this metal is expected to increase on the occasion of God of Wealth Day (the 10th day of the first lunar month).

 Source